jasonsturges/apple-news-compiler/README.md

 }
 ```

 In the example above, `titleStyle` is empty - no style was defined in the object.
-Therefore, the resulting optimizaiton would remove `titleStyle` from the component's `textStyle` as well as the `titleStyle` from the `componentTextStyles`:
+Therefore, the resulting optimization would remove the component's `"textStyle": "titleStyle"` as well as the empty `titleStyle` from `componentTextStyles`:

 ```json
 "components": [